goraz/onion/README.markdown

 ```
 the the `c.Key1` is equal to `o.GetStringDefault("prefix.key1", c.Key1)` , note that the
 value before calling this function is used as default value, when the type is
-not matched or the value is not exists, the the default is returned For changing
+not matched or the value is not exists, the the default is returned.
-the key name, struct tag is supported. for example in the above example `c.Key3` is
+For changing the key name, struct tag is supported. for example in the above example
-equal to `o.GetBool("prefix.boolkey", c.Key3)`
+`c.Key3` is equal to `o.GetBoolDefault("prefix.boolkey", c.Key3)`

 Also nested struct (and embeded ones) are supported too.